 We are visiting the two most important religious sites in Tibet.

 The Potala Palace was the seat of the Dalai Lamas since the 7th century.
-First, the guide will take you to the Chak Pori hill to take photos of the majestic Palace.
-After that, we will go inside and spend approximately 1.5 – 2 hours there.
+We will go inside and spend approximately 1.5 – 2 hours there.
 You will see many of artifacts.

 In the afternoon you will have lunch.
 If time permits, you can walk around the Potala Palace and joins many Tibetans.